 Click on the registration form at the bottom of the page and follow the instructions.
 Suitable applicants will be contacted regarding the screening process

 More about the program

-Computational science as a field has been taught successfully at the Davidson Institute for numerous years, and the program is accredited by the Ministry of Education and the Council for Higher Education as a unique 5-point matriculation subject.
-Thanks to this accreditation, graduates of the program receive a bonus on the course grade when applying to academic studies.
-The program’s graduates are accepted to elite IDF units and continue on to pursue university degrees.
+Computational science has been taught successfully at the Davidson Institute for a number of years, and the program is accredited by the Education Ministry and the Council for Higher Education as a unique 5-point matriculation subject.
+Thanks to this designation, program graduates receive a bonus on the course grade when applying to academic studies.
+Many of the program’s graduates are accepted to elite IDF units and continue on to pursue university degrees.

 Beyond its contribution to students' scientific knowledge, the program also empowers participants, instilling in them confidence in their skills and their ability to tackle complex problems and challenges.